408: How a Diagnosis with a Chronic Illness Transformed Helena Murphy’s Career in Food Photography

 I think for that first year of freelancing, I felt maybe overwhelmed or too afraid to invest in myself, which I don’t know if that makes sense, but there was a resistance or a fear, actually, to putting the time aside to learn.
 So I was only doing maybe one shoot a month for that 2018 period, and it was just through opportunities that maybe landed in my lap or within my existing network.
 I didn’t really push very hard on the education front at all because it felt a bit scary.
 It felt like, “This is something I really want, and what if I’m not very good at it?”
 I don’t know.
 So there was a resistance there.

-Then then we moved out of London and the pandemic happened.
+Then we moved out of London and the pandemic happened.
 It was 2020 by this point.
 I had the space and the time.
 That was one upside for me personally.
 I had the space and the time for the first time in ages to actually just focus, and that was the opportunity to dive deep on the education.

 So the first thing that I addressed was Lightroom.
 I feel like I had been pulling at sliders with wild abandon, hoping for some kind of results.
 I think I had about 12,000 images in one catalog.
 I didn’t understand catalogs.
 It was just all of these really rookie basic, but you don’t know what you don’t know and you don’t know until someone teaches you.
 So I took Rachel Korinek’s Lightroom masterclass course, and that was a complete game changer for me because I could actually then have control over the edits I was making on the photos, so then I could actually-